SysKitTeam/docs-point/releases/data-center/syskit-point-2024-5/point-2024-5-64-release-note.md

   * Teams & Groups Overview, Teams & Groups Details, Sites Overview (only for Microsoft Teams & Microsoft Groups)
   * The Change Privacy actions change the privacy of a workspace from Private to Public or vice versa.

-* **The Manage Sensitivity action** on workspaces can now also be completed by Collaborators.
+* **The Manage Sensitivity action** on workspaces can now be completed by Collaborators.
-  * Admins can decide which of the Manage Sensitivity actions are allowed for Collaborators: Apply, Remove, or both.
+  * Collaborators can run the sensitivity management actions (Apply, Remove) only if the selected sensitivity label was published for them in Microsoft Purview; if the sensitivity label is not published for a collaborator, they cannot manage it.

 * **Sensitivity Labels** can now be marked as sensitive by administrators in the Settings of Syskit Point.
   * Content marked with such label(s) will be shown in reports that display sensitive content.